andymac-2/notepad/_posts/2021-05-30-open_recursion.md

 console.log(memoFib.call(100));
 ```

 We could stop here, however, this method is limited.
-If `Memoize` inherits `Fib`, the memoize logic is limited to the fibonacci function, and we have to replicate it for every function we want to memoize.
+If `Memoize` inherits `Fib`, the memoize logic is limited to the Fibonacci function, and we have to replicate it for every function we want to memoize.
 If `Fib` inherits `Memoize`, then we can't swap out the kind of memoization we want to use.

 ## Overriding methods like this is called "Open Recursion"